Small Grant Funding Opportunity

 Background

-PFIC Network is committed to improving treatment options, slowing disease progression, and ultimately finding a cure for PFIC diseases.
+PFIC Network is committed to facilitating accurate diagnoses, improving treatment options, slowing disease progression, and finding a cure for PFIC diseases.
 The Small Grant Program is designed to contribute to this mission by funding research that ultimately leads to improvements in the lives of PFIC patients and their caretakers.
-The 2022-2023 Small Grant Opportunity is focusing on projects that improve the understanding of disease impact.
+The 2023-2024 Small Grant Opportunity is focusing on projects that improve the understanding of disease impact.
 Including the patient experience in this endeavor can support progress toward a better understanding and integration of research results within the PFIC community.

 Award Information

-In this cycle PFIC Network will award one small grant with a budget limit of $30,000.
+In 2024, PFIC Network will award one proposal with a budget limit of $30,000.
 The award period is one year.
-A virtual progress report meeting will be scheduled 6 months after the starting date, and a written study report detailing outcomes is expected after one year.
-PFIC Network invites applications for independent studies, pilot research, or studies that extend (aspects of) ongoing or recent research.
+A virtual progress report meeting will be scheduled 6 months after the starting date, and a written report detailing outcomes is expected at the end of the year.
+PFIC Network invites proposals for independent studies, pilot research, or studies that extend (aspects of) ongoing or recent research.

 Eligibility Information

-PFIC Network requires all applicants to have 1) a full-time position at an academic, non-profit, or government institution and 2) a PhD or a comparable certification.
+PFIC Network requires all applicants to have a full or part-time position at an academic, non-profit, or government institution and a PhD, MD, an RN or a comparable certification.
 We encourage individuals from historically underserved or underrepresented communities to apply.

 Application Submission